 Please note: There are a limited number of Citrix licences and we have to restrict access to specific staff.
 In order to continue to use Citrix you will need to be already on the list of permitted users.

 If you are not on the permitted users list for Citrix you can alternatively use the Microsoft VPN.
 In order to be able to connect through the Microsoft VPN your PC must be running Windows 10 (Enterprise or Professional).
-Follow the Direct Access via VPN instructions to set up access through the Microsoft VPN.
+Follow the VPN Access instructions to set up access through the Microsoft VPN.

 Whichever VPN solution you are using, you should plan your work so that you do not need to connect to the VPN for long periods of time.
 Connect, do what you need to do and then disconnect from the VPN as soon as you have finished accessing the resources you need.